composablesys/collabs/docs/src/guide/introduction.md

 ## More Collaborative Data Structures

 Collabs comes with more collaborative data structures built-in.
 Fancy ones include [CRichText](../api/collabs/classes/CRichText.html) for rich text, and [CList](../api/collabs/classes/CList.html) for a list of other Collabs.
-See [Built-In Collabs](./built_in_collabs.html) for a summary.
+See [Built-in Collabs](./built_in_collabs.html) for a summary.

 For complex apps, you might want to organize your collaborative state into reusable classes.
-[Data Modeling](./data_modeling) explains how you can make your own Collab that encapsulates existing Collabs in a custom API - a unique feature of our library.
+[Data Modeling](./data_modeling.html) explains how to do this, by making your own Collab that encapsulates existing Collabs in a custom API - a unique feature of our library.

 ## Using Collabs